tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 -------------------

-Get the installer package for your OS/architecture from http://www.tiberlab.com or by contacting support@tibercad.org.
-Table 1 lists the packages available for download.
+Get the installer package for your OS/architecture from http://www.tiberlab.com or by contacting support@tiberlab.com.
+Table :ref:`Installer packages<input_installerpacks>`  lists the packages available for download.
 To run tiberCAD you will also need a license file that you will have to copy into the installation directory of tiberCAD.